No Fees Unless We Win (206) 919-3215

 Posted in Motorcycle Accidents on July 28, 2019

 Effective July 28, 2019, motorcycle drivers are required to carry liability coverage and proof of insurance.
 Motorcyclists are no longer exempt from Washington State’s mandatory automobile insurance law.
+If you have been injured in a wreck, contact a Seattle motorcycle accident lawyer at Colburn Law today.

 Now that Washington requires motorcycle accident insurance, the only remaining state in the union to not require motorcycle insurance is Florida.